MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgAuditLogSignIn.md

 ## SYNOPSIS
 Retrieve a specific Azure AD user sign-in event for your tenant.
 Sign-ins that are interactive in nature (where a username/password is passed as part of auth token) and successful federated sign-ins are currently included in the sign-in logs.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaAuditLogSignIn](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaAuditLogSignIn?view=graph-powershell-beta)

 ## SYNTAX